Buying a House or Apartment in Germany

-As a buyer, RSB advises you not to sign an "exclusivity contract" with any one agent.
+As a buyer, it is generally advised not to sign an "exclusivity contract" with any one agent.
 You may wish to peruse a wider range of offers from several agents.
 And ask the agent at the outset who is paying his commission and what the percentage is.

-Except with rental contracts, there is no law regulating commissions.
-It can be negotiated, and in most cases is between 5 and 7 percent of the purchase price.
+Currently except with rental contracts, there is no law regulating commissions.
+This may change in the near future.
+It can be negotiated, and in most cases can be between 3 and 7 percent of the purchase price.
 In some cases the buyer pays the commission in full, in many others it's split between buyer and seller and in some instances agents receive their commission exclusively from the seller.

 An agent may submit an invoice only when he has clearly arranged the contact between buyer and seller.
 That means that he has given the buyer the full address, the full name of the seller and a purchase price.